 Can You Help Mom?

 It all sounds like a mess, doesn’t it?
-I know I am a horrible learner and that is the one thing you want me to be good at!
+I know I am not a great learner and that is the one thing you want me to be, a good learner!

 But actually, I am OK.
 I think I will get this eventually, everyone else seems to have.
 Please hang in there.